Welcome: New Gallery Artists

 Statement

 If there is one thing I’ve found to be true about motherhood, it’s that you no longer have time, but you do have moments.
 They’re lovely, comforting, and joyous.
-These moments, ground me and remind me of what’s important.
+These moments ground me and remind me of what’s important.
 Delicious food and special drinks are often the catalyst to these instances; they help us live in the present.
-It’s hard to worry about a deadline when you’re eating cake or think about the laundry when you're sipping Champaign.
+It’s hard to worry about a deadline when you’re eating cake or think about the laundry when you're sipping champagne.
 I use these in my composition to create scenes that invite the viewer to relax and soak it all in.
 These scenes are painted in a way to convey the peace, comfort, laughter, and contentment that we feel when time stops and moments start.

 Exhibit Images